software-mansion-labs/kmp-sharing/README.md

 }
 ```

+## 📦 Instalation

+For installation instructions visit our [dedicated documentation page](https://docs.swmansion.com/kmp-sharing).

 ## 📚 Documentation

-Check out our [dedicated documentation page](https://docs.swmansion.com/kmp-sharing) for installation instructions, the API reference, and more.
+Check out our [dedicated documentation page](https://docs.swmansion.com/kmp-sharing) for the API reference, and more.

 ## 🤝 Contributing